About resource ownership

 this function's return type contains a borrowed value, but the signature does not say whether it is borrowed from `arg1` or `arg2`

-returns a borrow that comes from both arg1
+first returns a borrow that comes from both arg1 and arg2 and lives as long as both arg1 and arg2”fn first<'a, T>(

 arg1: &'a Vec<T>,